 We act for the citizens but also with citizens of different districts of Gdansk.
 We are an open institution that you may attend at any moment: participate in our offer of thematic lectures, films and workshops (dealing with the topic of the city, urban culture, architecture, city planning, history and identity of Gdansk) or you may propose and realize your own project within the framework of “openCCI” programme.
 We organize festivals in public space, urban interventions, actions, alternative walks with local guides.

-Hellenic Association of Adult Education (hereafter HAEA) is a scientific non-profit network of adult educators, trainers and researchers from all over Greece.
-Founded in 2004, HAEA has one staff member but benefits from the voluntary time contributions of its members and the members of its Board of Directors, as well as the members of the editorial committee of HAEA’s journal “Adult Education”.
+Hellenic Adult Education Association (hereafter HAEA) is a scientific non-profit network of adult educators, trainers and researchers from all over Greece.
+Founded in 2004, HAEA operates with a small number of staff member but benefits from the voluntary time contributions of its members and the members of its Board of Directors, as well as the members of the editorial committee of HAEA’s journal “Adult Education”.
 Over the years, HAEA has become a recognized and very active community of practice in adult education and research within the Hellenic and the International framework.
-HAEA’s vision is to enhance social, organizational and human potential through Adult Education.
+HAEA’s vision is to enhance social, organizational and human potential through Adult Education

 The project aims to experiment with new processes of training educators and artists in digital production and digital dissemination of art works.
 These activities will be formulated as sectorapplicable outputs in the form of a collection of case studies and an easily accessed flexible handbook formed of key ingredients noted from the case studies.